Whatsapp Icon

 Symptoms and diagnosis

 I found a mass on my left breast, and it just rapidly grew, and it was hot.
 My skin had dimples, and I just didn't know what it was.
 So I went and saw a doctor.
 They didn't even think it was cancer either.
-They thought it was just a cyst or bruised.
+They thought it was just a cyst or bruise.
 So they sent me to get an ultrasound, which is standard care in Ontario.
-They saw that my lymph nodes were inflamed under my left oscilla, and the tumor actually grew substantially.
+They saw that my lymph nodes were inflamed under my left oscillate, and the tumour grew substantially.
 She just said the C-word.
 I was so confused.
 When she finally said cancer, I was just kind of in shock.
 My mom was confused too.
 We don't have this in our family.
 And at that time, I go to the gym regularly and eat very well.

 The doctor said to contact the cancer centre.
-It actually took about three months before the cancer centre actually saw me.
+It took about three months before the cancer centre saw me.
 But the cancer centre in my local area is wonderful.
-The surgeon saw me quickly, and she actually did a biopsy that day.
+The surgeon saw me quickly, and she did a biopsy that day.
 It was stage 3 inflammatory cancer.
 All the doctors there were so lovely and nice, and I still have to see them regularly.

 Challenges and side effects